 - Excellent written and oral communication skills.

 The Division includes 67 faculty and 197 staff in four vibrant academic departments: Social Sciences & Health Policy, Implementation Science, Biostatistics and Data Science, and Epidemiology & Prevention.
-The Division has consistently ranked in the top 10 of NIH funding for organizations of its type, with $51M in total extramural funding in FY2018.
+The Division has consistently ranked in the top 10 of NIH funding for organizations of its type, with $45M in total extramural funding in FY2021.
 The Division’s overall goals are to further research in the areas of cardiovascular disease, diabetes, obesity, cancer, aging, cognition, women’s and adolescent health, substance use prevention, community interventions, and health disparities, and to strengthen research at the school by providing consultation in the development of research proposals, study design, statistical analysis and other methodological issues.
-The Division serves as the coordinating center for numerous multicenter observational studies and randomized clinical trials.
+Division faculty serve as the coordinating center for numerous multicenter observational studies and randomized clinical trials.
 Wake Forest is a member in PCORnet, a distributed data network that leverages EHR and claims data to conduct large-scale observational and pragmatic experimental research.
-Specifically, Wake belongs to the STaR (Stakeholders, Technology, and Research) CRN (Clinical Research Network) within PCORnet, creating enormous potential for collaborative research opportunities in health care effectiveness, cost-effectiveness and health services research.
-The Division offers a Master of Science degree in Clinical and Population Translational Science, a program targeted to the training of physicians and post-doctoral fellows.
+Specifically, Wake belongs to the STAR (Stakeholders, Technology, and Research) clinical research network within PCORnet, creating enormous potential for collaborative research opportunities in health care effectiveness, cost-effectiveness and health services research.
+The Division offers a Master of Science degree in Translational and Health System Science, a program targeted to the training of physicians and post-doctoral fellows.
 The Division is committed to promoting health equity and creating an inclusive culture by maintaining a diverse workforce and valuing each individual’s unique contributions.

 Winston-Salem, North Carolina, has a population of approximately 240,000 (about 370,000 in Forsyth County).
 The city is nestled in the northwestern region of North Carolina, within easy driving distance to the beautiful Blue Ridge Mountains and the pristine beaches of North Carolina.